1. FATHMM-MKL and CScape

 Variations of this predictor were created for disease-specific contexts, including cancer.
 For predicting the pathogenic status of single nucleotide variants (SNVs) in the human genome, they focused on the observation that SNVs in regions of the genome which are highly conserved across species are more likely to be deleterious, relative to variants in regions with high variability across species.

 As an improvement we later devised a predictor for single nucleotide variants, in both the coding and non-coding regions of the human genome.
-This predictor (FATHMM-MKL) used a wide variety of sources of data for predicting the pathogenic impact of individual SNVs, inclusive of sequence conservation across species which remained the most informative source of information.
-This method used multiple kernel kernel (see my webpages on machine learning, or Chapter 3.6 of C. Campbell and Y. Ying.
-Learning with Support Vector Machines, Morgan and Claypool, 2011).
+This predictor (FATHMM-MKL) used a wide variety of sources of data for predicting the pathogenic impact of individual SNVs, inclusive of sequence conservation across species, which remained the most informative source of information.
+This method used multiple kernel kernel (see my webpages on machine learning, or Chapter 3.6 of Learning with Support Vector Machines).
 The algorithm learns to weight the different types of data according to relative informativeness.
 This method is available at the FATHMM webserver site and was published here:

 Hashem A. Shihab, Mark F. Rogers, Michael Ferlaino, Colin Campbell and Tom R. Gaunt.
 GTB - an online genome tolerance browser.
 BMC Bioinformatics 2017, 18:20.
 DOI: 10.1186/s12859-016-1436-4.

 Subsequent to this we developed an indel predictor (for estimating the pathogenic effects of short insertions or deletions of genetic code).
 This predictor can handle indels in non-coding regions of the human genome: